 Once both parties are willing to work on restoring the relationship;

-- I will reach out to the other person and invite them to an in-person meeting, possibly with a facilitator or third person, in which I will truly seek to understand the other person’s emotions, interests and values.
+- I will reach out to the other person and invite them to a meeting, possibly with a facilitator or third person, in which I will truly seek to understand the other person’s emotions, interests and values.

 - I will consciously shed negative feelings and actively try to forgive the other person.